-Pursuant to our strategic alliance with King, we jointly manage and prepare Phase III clinical trials and NDA submissions in the United States for Remoxy and other abuse-resistant drug candidates with King.
-We rely on King to devote time and resources to the development, manufacturing and commercialization of Remoxy and other abuse-resistant drug candidates.
+Pursuant to our strategic alliance with King, we jointly manage and prepare Phase III clinical trials and NDA submissions in the United States for Remoxy and other drug candidates with King.
+We rely on King to devote time and resources to the development, manufacturing and commercialization of Remoxy and other drug candidates under our strategic alliance.
 King may develop or acquire drugs or drug candidates that compete for resources with our drug candidates that are subject to this strategic alliance.
-For instance, King has acquired a drug candidate for the acute pain market and has acquired another company that has abuse resistant technologies and two NDAs in place with the FDA for abuse resistant opioids.
+For instance, King has acquired a drug candidate for the acute pain market and has acquired another company that has technologies to reduce potential risks of unintended use and a NDA in place with the FDA for an opioid to reduce potential risks of unintended use.
 There can be no assurance that King's other drug candidates will not become competitive with our drug candidates being developed under the collaboration with King.
-If King limits its time and resources devoted to the strategic alliance or fails to fund the continued development of Remoxy, PTI-202, PTI-721, or other abuse-resistant opioid drug candidates as required by our agreement with King, or otherwise fails to perform as we expect, we may not achieve clinical and regulatory milestones and regulatory submissions and related product introductions may be delayed or prevented, and revenues that we would receive from these activities will be less than expected.
+If King limits its time and resources devoted to the strategic alliance or fails to fund the continued development of Remoxy, PTI-202, PTI-721, or other opioid drug candidates as required by our agreement with King, or otherwise fails to perform as we expect, we may not achieve clinical and regulatory milestones and regulatory submissions and related product introductions may be delayed or prevented, and revenues that we would receive from these activities will be less than expected.
 In addition, if King fails to perform as required under our collaboration agreement, their failure may jeopardize our rights under our license with Durect.